l33tlamer/traefik-compose/README.md

 # traefik-compose

-A very simple but working template of Traefik
+A very simple but working template of [Traefik](https://traefik.io/) reverse proxy

-Using Lets Encrypt with dns-01 challenge, no need to open any ports
+Using [Lets Encrypt](https://letsencrypt.org/) with [dns-01 challenge](https://doc.traefik.io/traefik/https/acme/#providers), no need to open any ports

 # Setup